Home » Repayment » Repayment Plans » The Future of IDR is SAVE: Changes Coming to REPAYE, PAYE, IBR, and ICR

 The vast majority of IDR borrowers will want to sign up for the SAVE plan.

-To sign up, borrowers need to enroll in the REPAYE plan.
-Those already in REPAYE will get their payments automatically recalculated under the new terms.
-Once REPAYE formally ends, the borrowers on REPAYE will automatically be enrolled in SAVE.
-Borrowers can enroll in REPAYE or update their IDR enrollment on the Department of Education IDR enrollment page.
+Those already in REPAYE should have had their payments automatically recalculated under the new terms.
+Borrowers can enroll in SAVE or update their IDR enrollment on the Department of Education IDR enrollment page.

 All Federal Direct Loans are eligible, including Federal Stafford (Subsidized and Unsubsidized), Graduate Plus, and Direct Consolidation.
 The one exception is that Direct Consolidation loans that include Parent PLUS loans are not eligible.